-Lewis Hamilton was born on Jan.
-7, 1985 in Tewin, England.
+Lewis Hamilton was born on 7 January 1985 in Stevenage, England.
 At the tender age of eight, Lewis sat in a kart for the first time and was immediately bitten by the racing bug.
-Mercedes-Benz soon recognised the British youngster’s enormous talent, becoming one of his sponsors right at the start of his career.
+Mercedes-Benz soon recognized the British youngster’s enormous talent, becoming one of his sponsors at the very start of his career.

-Lewis made his Grand Prix debut with McLaren Mercedes on March 18, 2007 whilst still only 22 years old.
+Lewis made his Grand Prix debut with McLaren Mercedes on 18 March 2007 as team-mate to reigning World Champion Fernando Alonso, whilst still only 22 years old.
 Despite his youth, he remained in contention for the title right up until the season finale in Brazil – challenging top drivers with considerably more experience.
 The numerous records set by Lewis in his rookie season highlighted his class – including the most race wins, pole positions and points scored in a debut season.

-Lewis achieved a similar level of success in the 2016 season, scoring the most race wins (ten) and most pole positions (twelve) of any driver.
-The Brit kept his World Championship hopes alive until the final weekend of the season in Abu Dhabi – but ultimately had to settle for the runner-up spot behind team-mate Nico Rosberg.
+Lewis achieved a similar level of success in the 2016 season, scoring the most race wins (10) and most pole positions (12) of any driver.
+The Brit kept his World Championship hopes alive until the final weekend of the season in Abu Dhabi – but ultimately had to settle for the runner-up spot behind his team-mate Nico.

-For 2017, Lewis came under intense pressure from Sebastian Vettel, trailing the Ferrari driver for the first part of the season before a stunning run of form catapulted him into the Championship lead at the Italian Grand Prix.
-Lewis secured his fourth World Title in Mexico with two rounds to spare.
-He ended the year with the most race wins (10) and pole positions (11) of any driver.
+For 2017, Lewis came under pressure from Sebastian Vettel, trailing the Ferrari driver for the first part of the season before a stunning run of form catapulted him into the Championship lead at the Italian Grand Prix.
+Lewis secured his fourth World Title in Mexico with two rounds to spare and ended the year with the most race wins (10) and pole positions (11) of any driver.